Marvin1912/marvinpedia/src/components/markdown/k3s-setup.md

 ### Kubectl

 k3s packs the configuration for kubectl under the path `/etc/rancher/k3s/k3s.yaml`.
 The file is assigned to the root user.
-So that kubectl can be executed without root rights, the file must be assigned to the own user as owner.
+So that kubectl can be executed without root rights, some changes need to be done.

 ```
+mkdir -p ~/.kube/config

+sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config

-sudo chown $USER:$USER /etc/rancher/k3s/k3s.yaml
+sudo chown $USER:$USER ~/.kube/config/k3s.yaml

-chmod 600 /etc/rancher/k3s/k3s.yaml
+export KUBECONFIG=~/.kube/config/k3s.yaml
 ```

+Basically, the config is simply copied to the local kube directory and made accessible to the user.
+It should be noted that `KUBECONFIG ` is set within ~/.bashrc, for example, so that the config also survives a logout.

 ### Local Container Registry